hvantil/SpikeGoesToSpace/README.md

 </p>

 ## Description
 Three friends from the Mechanical Engineering Department at Gonzaga University decided to work on a fun project in their free time.
 They decided to make a 3D-printed version of Spike (Gonzaga's mascot), attach him to a large weather balloon, and get some amazing film as he soars miles above the earth.
 They used an APRS radio system to track the payload's GPS location in real-time.
 Come launch day, the payload ended up landing over 250 miles from the launch point due to innaccurate weather forecasts and flight path predictions.
-It took traveling overnight and hiking through a remote, snowy forest to recover the payload, but it was well worth it for the footage and the memories.
-Enjoy the videos and photos posted below!
+It took traveling overnight and hiking through a remote, snowy forest to recover the payload, but it was well worth it for the footage and the memories!
+We hope you enjoy the videos and photos posted below!

 <p align="center">
   <img src="photos/balloon_path.png" width="600">